langflow-ai/langflow/README.md

 # 🎨 Creating Flows

 Creating flows with Langflow is easy.
-Simply drag sidebar components onto the canvas and connect them together to create your pipeline.
+Simply drag sidebar components onto the canvas and connect them to create your pipeline.

-Explore by editing prompt parameters, linking chains and agents, tracking an agent's thought process, and exporting your flow.
+Explore by editing prompt parameters, linking chains and agents.

 Once you're done, you can export your flow as a JSON file.